solarDev177/AI-Forensics/README.txt

       # To clear unused images, containers, volumes, and networks, run:
       docker system prune -a
+      # In the event a network is not found, use:
+      docker network prune

       # After completing the above, try the following commands: